higginsjoshuag/Verisk/README.md

 3. Download "Extension Pack for Java" extension from the marketplace
 4. Cmd + Shift + P to open the command palette.
 5. Type "SQLite: Open Database" and select "verisk.db".
 6. Right click "Populate.java" file and click "Run Java."
 This will delete all tables and recreate the addresses table.
-This will take some time to recreate the addresses table.
+This will take some time to recreate the addresses table (upwards of 15-20 minutes).
 7. Right click "GetQueryResults.java" file and click "Run Java."
 This will print out the query results.
 This also saves the results of the three queries as HashMaps, and as CSV files.